wildjames/rover/README.md

 - Operating current
   - idle: 10~30mA @12V
   - transmit: 80~450mA @12V (depending on the network condition)
 If I'm running off a LiPo bank, the voltage won't be an issue, but drawing 30mA even when idle might be a bit much.
-Not really a way around it though!
-When powered down at least, I can cut the power to it completely.
+When powered down, I can cut the power to it completely.

-It might be fun to have a LoRa modem as well, as a backup in case I drive somewhere that means I lose signal.
-That way, so long as I know its rough coordinates, I can drive out and re-establish communications.

 I should 100% get some apple air tags and fuse them to the chassis somehow, as a backup.